ARUNAGIRI1617/FLAML/README.md

 In this fast Incrementing World everything changing to automation.
 Every manual works are changed to Automation in a glimpse of time.
 Example Network Automation,Security Automation,etc...
-Now the Revolutionary domain Machine Learning also  going to complete its transition to Automation.It's going to minimize all ML learners burden.Learners who are still got a dream to cherish in ML but allergic to algorithms gets frustrated  and switch their domain.To cure this allergy we can take measures like using FLAML.
+Now the Revolutionary domain Machine Learning also  going to complete its transition to Automation.It's going to minimize all ML learners burden.Learners who are still got a dream to cherish in ML but allergic to algorithms gets frustrated  and switch their domain.To survive from this we can take measures like using AUTOML.

 # FLAML